navi-language/website/learn.md

 assert_eq info["bar"], 2;
 ```

-### Type Implemention
+### Type Implementation

 You can use `impl` to implement some method to a type alias.

 ::: warning NOTE
-The type alias is not a new type, it is just an alias of the original type, so when you implemention a that type, the original type will also be changed.
+The type alias is not a new type, it is just an alias of the original type, so when you implement that type, the original type will also be changed.
 :::

 ```nv